arlbibek/arl-others/README.md

 # arl-py

+## Automating the Boring Stuff with Python

-Some small programs for personal use.
+Some small python3 programs.

-Description about workings of each programs is found in the top of the codes as a print statement.
+> Description about workings of each programs is found in the top of the codes.